Ben Smidt, VP Digital Strategy & Innovation

 Can you share a final piece of advice?

 Loan officers need to remember they should strive to be a wealth of knowledge and to share their insights with potential borrowers and referral partners.
 Don’t look at the mortgage industry through a rearview mirror.
 You need fresh perspective and a positive attitude to grow your business forward.

 Explore upcoming educational opportunities with the Mortgage Bankers Association (MBA).

-As Fairway's VP of Digital Strategy & Innovation, Ben Smidt helps drive digital transformation and innovation to delight customers.
-His strategic direction and thought leadership shapes how Fairway communicates and connects with customers – through content, visual, mobile, web, and emerging technology experiences.
+Ben Smidt is the VP Digital Strategy & Innovation, helping drive digital transformation and innovation to delight customers at Fairway.
+His strategic direction and thought leadership shapes how Fairway communicates and connects with our customers–through content, visual, mobile, web, and emerging technology experiences.